Hydepwns/LSPbridge/README.md

 }
 ```

-The architecture is production-ready.
-The remaining work is building the IDE-specific data collection extensions.
+The core architecture is complete and functional.
+The system successfully processes diagnostics and exports them in AI-optimized formats.

 ## Configuration